 - Redemption Equals Death: Seems to be the focal point of the climax.

 - Sad Clown: The title alone.
-Also, Doork is depressed even before getting arrested.
+Also, Dorque is depressed even before getting arrested.

-- Those Wacky Nazis: Doork gets drunk and does a impromptu routine based on this.
+- Those Wacky Nazis: Dorque gets drunk and does an impromptu routine based on this.
 It lands him in prison.